 What are cleft sentences in English?

-Cleft sentences are complex structures that split a simple sentence into two parts to emphasize specific information.
+Cleft sentences are complex structures that split a simple sentence into two parts to emphasise specific information.
 The word "cleft" means "divided" or "split."
-For example, "John broke the window" becomes "It was John who broke the window" when emphasizing who did it.
+For example, "John broke the window" becomes "It was John who broke the window" when emphasising who did it.
 Corpus research shows that it-clefts account for 60-70% of all cleft structures in English.

 It-Cleft